TathagataG2004/TathagataG2004/README.md

 - 👋 Hi, I’m @TathagataG2004
 - 👀 I’m interested in Machine Learning, and Deep Learning
-- 🌱 I’m currently learning Pythona and the approach to Machine Learning
+- 🌱 I’m currently learning Python and the approach to Machine Learning
 - 💞️ (Someday, I will make a game (ofc with your collaborations))
 - 📫 wanna contact me ? tathagatag45@gmail.com is the way.
 - 😄 Pronouns: He/Him